mil06/gcp-mdp-demo/README.md

 ![GCP Dataprep Updated Flow C SS](documents/gcp%20ss/GCP%20Dataprep%20%20Update%20Flow%20C%20SS.png)

-1. Add a new step and search for the New Formula function.
+1. Add a new step and search for the "New Formula" function.
 The Formula Type will be Multiple Row Formula.
 The Formula will be MULTIPLY(mass, 2.205).
 Here we're using the Multiply function to convert the mass column, currently in lbs to kgs.
-2. We can then use the delete column function to remove the original mass column as we will no longer need that.
+2. Add a second step and use the delete column function to remove the original mass column as we will no longer need that.
-3. We'll rename the year column to timestamp, as it contains a time stamp and not just the year.
+3. Add a thrid step to rename the year column to timestamp, as it contains a time stamp and not just the year.
-4. Add another step with the New Formula function.
+4. Add another step with the "New Formula" function.
 The Formula Type will be Multiple Row Formula.
 The Formula will be DATEFORMAT(timestamp, 'yyyy').
 The idea behind this, and the next couple steps, is to extract the year, date and month to their own columns.
 5. Here we do the same as above, but for the month.
 DATEFORMAT(timestamp, 'MM').
 6. Once again, we do the same as above to extract the date.
 DATEFORMAT(timestamp, 'dd').

 ![GCP Dataprep recipe BA SS](documents/gcp%20ss/GCP%20Dataprep%20recipe%20BA%20SS.png)

 Now that we have completed the steps in our transformations recipe, we can come back to our flow and set an output destination.
-To set an output destination we can click on the arrow that appears over the step on hover (Circled in green below).
-We can edit the destination details by clicking the Edit button under the Destinations tab (Circled in green).
+To set an output destination we can click on the arrow that appears over the step on hover (circled in green below).
+We can edit the destination details by clicking the Edit button under the Destinations tab (circled in green).
 Also keep in mind the Run Job button, which we'll use after configuring the output destination.

 ![GCP Dataprep Set Output A SS](documents/gcp%20ss/GCP%20Dataprep%20Set%20Output%20A%20SS.png)

 The edit browser can be seen below.
 By default the output will be sent to GCS in the form of a .csv.
-We can click Edit here to modify the destination (Circled in green).
+We can click Edit here to modify the destination (circled in green).

 ![GCP Dataprep Set Output B SS](documents/gcp%20ss/GCP%20Dataprep%20Set%20Output%20B%20SS.png)

 Since we want to set our destination to BigQuery, we'll first need to create a Dataset in BigQuery.
 In another tab, we can navigate to BigQuery using the hamburger icon and you'll find BigQuery under BIG DATA.
-We can CREATE DATASET (Circled in green below).
+We can CREATE DATASET (circled in green below).
 I've named mine (nasa).

+![GCP BigQuery Create Dataset SS](documents/gcp%20ss/GCP%20BigQuery%20Create%20Dataset%20SS.png)

 Now we can go back to our dataprep console where we left off, and select our newly created dataset under BigQuery.
 You'll see we have the option to create a table on the fly and append for following executions.

-![GCP BigQuery Create Dataset SS](documents/gcp%20ss/GCP%20BigQuery%20Create%20Dataset%20SS.png)

 ![GCP Dataprep Set Output C SS](documents/gcp%20ss/GCP%20Dataprep%20Set%20Output%20C%20SS.png)

 We can update our flow (as seen above).
 This will bring us back to our flow where we can now run the job.
-Behind the scenes, this is executed as a dataflow job.
-We can navigate to dataflow using the hamburger icon and we'll find dataflow under BIGDATA.
+Behind the scenes, this is executed as a Dataflow job.
+We can navigate to Dataflow using the hamburger icon and we'll find Dataflow under BIGDATA.
 To see the execution of our flow, we can click into the job id, and we'll see the live execution of our job broken down into different steps.

 ![GCP Dataflow Execution SS](documents/gcp%20ss/GCP%20Dataflow%20Execution%20SS.png)